investian/investian.in/content/pages/index.md

     title: Applied Equity Research Course
     features:
       - title: >-
-          learn "How to Pick the right Stocks" in the most systematic and practical way
+          Learn "How to Pick the right Stocks" in the most systematic and practical way
         subtitle: Unboxing the Investor's basic toolkit
         content: |